pypa/setuptools/docs/userguide/quickstart.rst

     pip install --editable .

-This creates a link file in your interpreter site package directory which associate with your source code.
-For more information, see :doc:`development_mode`.
+See :doc:`development_mode` for more information.

 .. tip::

     Prior to :ref:`pip v21.1 <pip:v21-1>`, a ``setup.py`` script was
     required to be compatible with development mode.
-With late versions of pip, ``setup.cfg``-only projects may be installed in this mode.
+With late versions of pip, projects without ``setup.py`` may be installed in this mode.

-    If you are experimenting with :doc:`configuration using pyproject.toml <pyproject_config>`,
-    or have version of ``pip`` older than v21.1, you might need to keep a ``setup.py`` file in file in your repository if you want to use editable installs (for the time being).
+    If you have a version of ``pip`` older than v21.1 or is using a different packaging-related tool that does not support :pep:`660`, you might need to keep a ``setup.py`` file in file in your repository if you want to use editable installs.

     A simple script will suffice, for example: